Confessed Russian spy in German military sentenced to 3.5 years

 The man, a captain, had acknowledged betraying sensitive military information to the Russian secret services.
 He also joined the far-right Alternative for Germany (AfD) political party around the same time he offered himself up to Russian intelligence.

-Prosecutors accused him of serving as an agent for a hostile, ruthlessly aggressive foreign power.
+Prosecutors accused him of trying to serve as an agent for a hostile, ruthlessly aggressive foreign power.

 German police officers arrested the man in Koblenz on August 9, and he has been held in custody since then.
 The incident was one of several Russian spy scandals that have rocked Germany in recent months and heightened concerns about security in the country.